-WhatsApp is the unarguable leader when it comes to messaging, primarily because of its vast user base.
-Since it’s been acquired by Facebook, the social media giants have tried to add a lot of features relating to its other social media apps such as Facebook and Instagram.
+Since it’s been acquired by Facebook, the social media giants have tried to add many features relating to its other social media apps, such as Facebook and Instagram.

-But with this implementation, WhatsApp has soaked up a lot of flavors of a social media platform and its now far from being just a simple messaging platform.
+But with this implementation, WhatsApp has soaked up a lot of flavors of a social media platform, and it’s now far from being just a simple messaging platform.

 Almost during all of 2018, Facebook has faced a lot of fire from regulators and lawmakers across the world for the massive and infamous Cambridge Analytica breach.